Bilingual education by country or region: Australia

 Bilingual education in Australia may be divided into three different types, or target audiences, each having somewhat different purposes: Aboriginal and Torres Strait Islander peoples; immigrant groups; and English speakers looking to add another language to their education.
 The first two are interested in language maintenance and language revitalisation for ensuing generations.
 Some schools teach bilingual programs that cater to children speaking languages other than English.
 Bilingual education for Indigenous (Aboriginal and Torres Strait Islander) students, however, has only received intermittent official backing.

 Europe

 The European Schools group is a network of thirteen private schools in EU countries that provide multilingual and multicultural education at nursery, primary and secondary levels.

+Albania

+Foreign language education is a mandatory component of the national curriculum.
+Pupils begin learning their first foreign language in the third grade, and an optional second foreign language is introduced in the fifth or sixth grade.
+At the secondary level, passing a foreign language is one of the mandatory national exams for graduation and university admission as part of the State Matura (Matura Shtetërore).
+High school students can choose to be tested in English, French, Italian, or German.
+At the tertiary level, Albanian universities offer study programs in a wide range of languages, including English, French, German, Italian, Greek, Turkish, Russian, and Spanish.
+For the 2018-2019 academic year, over 1,000 new students enrolled in bachelor's programs at the Faculty of Foreign Languages at the University of Tirana alone.